 There are several different types of pollution control measures that the government imposes on polluters to achieve compliance with environmental regulations.
 "Point source" controls impose standards on the emissions coming out of a facility (such as a factory) without regard to the cost of achieving the standard or the mixture of that discharge with other point source discharges in the local environment.
 Another method concentrates on the level of pollution in the local area (such as a river segment or air within a city's boundaries), requiring some sort of pollution reduction measures when the area is out of compliance.
-This latter method is used under the Clean Air Act, but has been difficult to enforce given the large number of individual air pollution, such as power plants, receive a certain number of "pollution allowances" for a specified period of time, based on local clean air standards and allocated to the sources according to their historic fuel consumption and a specified emissions rate for the source.
+This latter method is used under the Clean Air Act, but has been difficult to enforce given the large number of individual air pollution sources that exist (for example, automobiles).
+Under an allowance trading system, large stationary sources of air pollution, such as power plants, receive a certain number of "pollution allowances" for a specified period of time, based on local clean air standards and allocated to the sources according to their historic fuel consumption and a specified emissions rate for the source.
 Allowances are in units of pollutant emitted, so a polluter will use up its allowances as it pollutes.
 The key to the system is that these allowances may be traded between sources, or may be "banked."
-At the end of the period, each source must have enough allowances to balance its use market incentives of rewards and penalties to reduce pollution, allowing polluters to make their own decisions as to how to expend their allocation of pollution allowances.
+At the end of the period, each source must have enough allowances to balance its emissions for that period, otherwise a penalty on each excess unit of pollution is imposed.
+The goal of this system is to use market incentives of rewards and penalties to reduce pollution, allowing polluters to make their own decisions as to how to expend their allocation of pollution allowances.